thenativeweb/flaschenpost/README.md

 When you are running an application using a TTY, the log messages will be written in a human-readable format.
 As soon as you redirect the output to a file or over the network, log messages are automatically written as JSON objects that can easily be processed by other tools.

+If you're using [Graylog](https://www.graylog.org/) to process the logs, the messages can be written in the [GELF](http://docs.graylog.org/en/2.0/pages/gelf.html) format.

-If you want to enforce a specific output formatter, set the environment variable `FLASCHENPOST_FORMATTER` to `human` or to `json`.
+If you want to enforce a specific output formatter, set the environment variable `FLASCHENPOST_FORMATTER` to `human`, `json` or to `gelf`.

 #### Setting a custom host